k-mc-k/My-Guides/MySQLCheatSheet.md

 USE databasename;
 ```

-### Create a table with columns and data types
+### Create a Table
-For a full list of [datatypes](https://www.w3resource.com/mysql/mysql-data-types.php)
+Visit [this link](https://www.w3resource.com/mysql/mysql-data-types.php) for a full list of different datatypes
 ```
 CREATE TABLE newtable (
     columnone datatype,